 But I've found these opportunities to be a bit too infrequent around here.
 Any suggestions?

-I also love going out to eat (Easton does have some great restaurants), and hit the Bethlehem casino for poker occasionally.
+I also love going out to eat, hiking, and used to hit the casinos for poker...any around here?.
 Other times, I'll just find myself at home watching TV, enjoying a beer and maybe a cigar in my sunroom.

 I'll go out of town about one weekend a month, either visiting my family in DC, or my friends spread out around the country at this point.